py-sdl/py-sdl2/doc/integration.rst

 Integrating PySDL2
 ==================
-PySDL2 consists of a single package, :mod:`sdl2`, which is a plain 1:1 API wrapper around the SDL2 API.
+PySDL2 consists of two packages, :mod:`sdl2`, which is a plain 1:1 API wrapper around the SDL2 API, and :mod:`sdl2.ext`, which offers enhanced functionality for :mod:`sdl2`.

-The package is implemented in a way that shall make it easy for you to integrate and deploy it with your own software projects.
+The :mod:`sdl2` package is implemented in a way that shall make it easy for you to integrate and deploy it with your own software projects.
 You can rely on PySDL2 as third-party package, so that the user needs to install it before he can use your software.
 Alternatively, you can just copy the whole package into your project to ship it within your own project bundle.